Escape the Crowds by Visiting Gates of the Arctic National Park & Preserve

 By: Courtney Dowd-Stanley

-In the current Coronavirus era where “social distancing” is essentially a required regulation, there isn’t better place to be (or to visit) than the great 49th state.
+Looking for some silence and solitude?
+There isn’t better place to be (or to visit) than the great 49th state.
 Alaska is by far the least densely populated state in America with only roughly 1.3 people per square mile.
 So whether you’re a local looking to have some adventure or a traveling addict itching to explore in 2020, Alaska just might happen to be the answer to all of the above.
 Of the 419 National Park sites spanning across more than 84 million acres, three of the top five least-visited National Parks are located right here in Alaska.
 Understandably so, the remoteness and accessibility of these hidden-gems have a lot to do with how frequently they are traveled to, however the surreal natural beauty is not to be ignored.

 Coming in third place is Kobuk Valley National Park, with roughly 15,000 annual visitors flocking to the Arctic Circle to see the yearly migration of 400,000 caribou and the wild sights of 20,000 acres of sand dunes.
 Situated 100 miles southwest of Alaska’s largest city of Anchorage, Lake Clark National Park & Preserve comes in second place with approximately 14,479 visitors annually.
 With drop-dead-gorgeous glaciers, active volcanoes, and some of the best fly fishing and wildlife viewing on planet earth, this is a true treasure that must be seen to be believed.
 Not surprisingly, annual travel here has nearly doubled over the past five years.